Qualifying for Bariatric Surgery

 - The patient’s general health will also be a deciding factor in whether they are suitable for surgery.
 Of course, the risks of surgery should be lower than the risks of living with obesity, and the patient’s general health including their heart, lungs, liver and kidney functions will help us determine if they’re suitable for the surgery.
 The benefits of surgery should always outweigh the risks; pre-operative testing goes a long way to ensuring they do.

 Weight loss surgery is an option to explore if you’re suffering from obesity and its related diseases.
 Rest assured that our team will perform a thorough analysis to ensure your eligibility for surgery including an insurance verification.
-You will then work with one of our surgeons to evaluate whether this procedure is right for you, gaining the knowledge and understanding of what to expect before and after the procedure.
+You will then work with one of our surgeons to evaluate whether a gastric sleeve or gastric bypass is right for you, gaining the knowledge and understanding of what to expect before and after the procedure.
 We will then work with you to get the appropriate clearances and pre-approval from your insurance company.
 But the hardest step is often recognizing that you may need surgery, so you’ve made a huge step already.
 We look forward to meeting with you and discussing your needs and suitability for surgery.